mosharafhossain/mosharafhossain.github.io/_pages/about.md

 # News
+- February 2022: One paper accepted in the main conference at [ACL 2022](https://www.2022.aclweb.org/)!
 - September 2020: Two papers ([one](https://aclanthology.org/2020.emnlp-main.732.pdf) in main conference, [another](https://aclanthology.org/2020.findings-emnlp.345.pdf) in Findings) have been accepted at the EMNLP 2020.
 - April 2020: Our paper on [Predicting the Focus of Negation: Model and Error Analysis](https://aclanthology.org/2020.acl-main.743.pdf) has been accepted at the ACL 2020.
 - December 2018: One [paper](https://ieeexplore.ieee.org/abstract/document/8622013) accpeted at BPOD in IEEE Bigdata 2018.